aigor/nasa-spaceappschallenge/README.md

 ### Issues to fix:
   - Warning in Jupyter: The installed widget Javascript is the wrong version.
   - Script to download latest wildfire data.
-  - Add data processing algorythms for wildfire and smoke.
+  - Add data processing algorythms for wildfire and dust.